What is social media?

 Below is a list of the types of social media services which you might want to consider using to support learning and teaching.

 - Blogs – allow you to publish private or public articles.
-This could be done within Course Resources or on the web via WordPress
+This could be done within Course Resources, PebblePad or via WordPress

-- Micro-blogging – such as Twitter or Yammer provide you to share information, opinions, knowledge and resources using only 140 characters.
+- Micro-blogging – such as Twitter or Yammer help you to share information, opinions, knowledge and resources using only 140 characters.

-- Social networking – such as Facebook, LinkedIn and Google+ allow you to share knowledge and connect with others who share your interests.
+- Social networking – such as Facebook, LinkedIn and Instagram allow you to share knowledge and connect with others who share your interests.

 - Social bookmarking – provide you with opportunities to archive, curate, annotate and share a wide variety of online and offline resources.